junxit/us-congress-bills-115/bill.md

 - **(e)** *Grant programs*
   - **(1)** *Cooperative landslide hazard mapping and assessment program*
     - **(A)** *In general* Subject to appropriations, the Secretary may—
-      - **(i)** provide grants, on a competitive basis, to State, local, and tribal governments to research, map, assess, and collect data on landslide hazards within the jurisdictions of those governments; and
+      - **(i)** provide grants, on a competitive basis, to State, local, and tribal governments to research, map, assess, and collect data on landslide hazards and identify areas susceptible to post-wildfire landslides within the jurisdictions of those governments; and
       - **(ii)** accept and use funds received from other Federal and non-Federal partners to advance the purposes of the program.
     - **(B)** *Priority*
       - **(i)** *In general* The Secretary shall consult annually with the Committee, States, and Indian tribes to establish priorities for the grant program under this paragraph.
       - **(ii)** *Funding prioritization* In providing grants under this paragraph, the Secretary shall give priority to projects that—
         - **(I)** will achieve the greatest landslide hazard and risk reduction;
         - **(II)** reflect the goals and priorities of the national strategy established under subsection (b)(2)(A);
-        - **(III)** would receive not more than 50 percent of the total cost of the project from non-Federal sources; and
+        - **(III)** are matched at least 50 percent of the total cost of the project from non-Federal sources; and
         - **(IV)** include acquisition of enhanced elevation data consistent with the 3D Elevation Program.
   - **(2)** *National landslide research grants* In providing grants for landslide research and development, the Director of the National Science Foundation, in consultation with the Secretary and the Committee, shall ensure that the grants are provided on a competitive basis to State, local, and tribal governments, institutions of higher education, and nongovernmental entities to advance the goals and priorities of the national strategy established under subsection (b)(2)(A), including for research and development on—
     - **(A)** the causes, mechanisms, triggers, hydrology, and geology of landslides;